About YWCA Camp Hochelaga

 We are fortunate to be able to provide over 35 experienced and strong role models (18+) from all over world-ready to engage girls in a variety of challenge and fun activities.
 All staff will be hired because of their commitment to working with girls and young women.

 Qualified medical staff and counselors trained in CPR and Lifeguarding are on site at all times.

 Looking for a summer staff opportunity?
 Applicants should be enthusiastic, responsible, and community-minded people who value and enjoy working with children.
-For more information about becoming an Assistant Counselor (Age 17+) view the 2013 Assistant Counselor Program Overview.
-If you have questions or inquiries about becoming seasonal or year around staff, please visit the Employment Opportunities web page or call 802.862.7520.
+For more information about becoming an Assistant Counselor (Age 17+) email us!
+If you have questions or inquiries about becoming seasonal or year around staff, please visit the web page or call 802.862.7520.

 Staff Applications and Forms can be found on the Employment Opportunities webpage.